oripress/AlgoTune/README.md

 Do not use LMs to automatically convert library functions into tasks.
 This often produces incorrect results.
 Please contribute only problems you thoroughly understand.

-## 🔢 Submission Requirements

-We request at least five problems from each contributor.

-Before creating a PR, please discuss your problem ideas and intended external libraries with Ori or Ofir.

 ## Development Setup

 ### Installation